stereobooster/react-snap/Readme.md

 Only works with routing strategies using the HTML5 history API.
 No hash(bang) URLs.

-Vue uses `data-server-rendered` attribute on the root element to mark SSR generated markup.
-When this attribute is present VDOM rehydrates instead of rendering all from scratch, which can result in a flash.
+Vue uses the `data-server-rendered` attribute on the root element to mark SSR generated markup.
+When this attribute is present, the VDOM rehydrates instead of rendering everything from scratch, which can result in a flash.

-This is the small hack to fix rehydration problem.
+This is a small hack to fix rehydration problem:

 ```js
 window.snapSaveState = () => {